 One tea party tradition that we’re still embracing is treating guests with a thank-you in the form of a party favor.
 This is a great opportunity to set up a display station with teas or treats to go.
 They can be pre-packaged in cute containers with pretty ribbon or a selection of loose leaf teas and sachets for guests to fill themselves.
 “Edible favors also go over well,” Silard adds.
 “Something small like macarons and fresh scones, lemon curd, or miniatures desserts are all nice, too.”

-All in all, the modern tea party is about enjoying a relaxed, yet sophisticated affair.
+All in all, modern tea parties are about enjoying a relaxed, yet sophisticated affair.
 “You don’t have to have an occasion to celebrate.
-I saw a father bring his six-year-old daughter to tea, couples come a lot, and obviously the women with hats are fun to see.
+I saw a father bring his six-year-old daughter to tea, couples come a lot, and obviously, the women with hats are fun to see.
 But it doesn’t have to be stuffy or for a reason.
 Just enjoy the day.”